codewars/docs/content/training/training-example.md

 ## Writing a solution

 To work correctly, the user’s solution has to conform to expectations of tests: it has to be a function if tests expect it to be one, or a class, or a variable.
 Statement of a kata task should clearly explain what is required.
 To make things easier for users, initial solution setup usually (but not always) contains a stub which presents an expected form of a solution which conforms to requirements imposed by tests.
 It is ready to be called, usually should not be changed by users, and just needs to be filled in.
-Additional hints about how a user solution should look like and how it is invoked can be found in example tests:
+Additional hints about how a user solution should look and how it is invoked can be found in example tests:

 ![img2](./img/training-example/img2.png)